Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-particle.md

 1. Set the name of the block to anything you want.
 1. Make sure your workshop application is selected.
 If you only have one application, it will be selected by default.
 1. Set the Time Range to 30 minutes and the Resolution to 30 seconds.
 This will cause the graph to show the last 30 minutes of data with a data point every 30 seconds.
-1. Make sure you device is selected.
+1. Make sure your device is selected.
 If you only have one device, it will be selected by default.
 1. Set the Segment Label to anything you want.
 1. Choose the "light-level" attribute.